macloo/form-processor/README.md

 If you use [version 5](js/processor_v5.js), the script will write a paragraph.
 You will edit the function `writeMessage()` (line 102) to use your own form element names.
 You will not need to change *anything* outside that function!
 Note that in line 118, either "results_text" must be the `id` of a `p` element within your HTML, or you'll need to re-script how the paragraph gets written onto your page.
 See an [example form](https://macloo.github.io/form-processor/choose_and_read.html).

 If you use [version 7](js/processor_v7.js), you'll need to rewrite only the names and values within the `correctAnswers` object (line 23), and on line 142 is the `id` for a `div` into which the results will be written.
 If you have an empty `div` with `id="results_text"`, you won't need to change line 142.
 Nothing else needs to be altered in the script.
 See an [example form](https://macloo.github.io/form-processor/quiz_version.html).

-## A version for quick use

-Here is [a gist for version 8](https://gist.github.com/macloo/c98cc4ab74ab824b806117f94234615c) with extra instructions for beginners in the comments.
-This version treats the form like a **quiz**, so you will add in the correct answers for your quiz to make it work.